Opioids

 When should I see my doctor?

-If you are taking a prescription opioid you should check in with your doctor frequently to make sure that it's still the best treatment option for you.
+If you are taking a prescription opioid medicine, you should check in with your doctor often to make sure that it's still the best treatment option for you.

 If you feel that the opioid you were prescribed is not helping with your pain, discuss this with your doctor.
-They may recommend a different approach to managing your pain and may also help you to gradually stop taking opioid medicines.
+They may recommend a different approach to managing your pain.
+They can also advise you how to gradually stop taking opioid medicines, to reduce the risk of withdrawal symptoms.
 You should not change the dosage you are taking without speaking to your doctor first.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Pain Question Planner to prepare for your doctor’s appointment.